jurassic73/split89/readme.md

   **Brim** - do no use - not needed with good bed adhesion and will cause issues as you need to disable Elephant Foot Compensation(EFC) so the brim attaches to the body correctly(currently the state with Prusa Slicer) but disabling EFC will cause major issues with your keyswitch holes(see next note).

  **Elephant Foot Compensation** - leave enabled/required  The designed printed keyswitch holes are 13.9mmx13.9mm.
 A keyswitch is 14mmx14mm.
 This .1mm designed difference creates a nice friction fit to secure the switch without deforming it.
 Without EFT, any bit of resulting elephant foot deformation interferes with this design and can affect switch operation.
-I found this out by disabling EFC.
-My switches were either too tight and it bound up the stem or the elephant foot was so much in one area that I could not insert my switches.
-Keep enabled.
+I found this out the hardway during one of my initial prints by disabling EFC.
+My switches were either too tight when installed and they were deforned and it bound up the stem or the elephant foot was so much in one area of one of the bodies, that I could not insert my switches.  **Keep EFC enabled.**

   **Support** only needed for wrist pads.

-   The remaining pieces for the wrist pads/bases and electronics plates I printed using the default Prusa slicer settings.
+   The remaining pieces for the wrist pads/bases and electronics plates I printed using the default Prusa slicer settings for PLA or PETG respectively.

-  All pieces were printed using .2mm layer height.
-All .stl files should be printed as oriented.
-The wrist rests use a bit of support material but I found it was the best orientation for the cleanest contact surface possible.

 ### Install keyswitches and stabs

 ![image](https://i.imgur.com/MWzUhMy.jpg)